Tim Pringle

 Timothy James Gerard Pringle (born 29 August 2002) is a Dutch cricketer.

-Biography
+He has played for the Netherlands national cricket team since 2022 as a left-arm orthodox spin bowler.

+Personal life

 Pringle was born in 2002 in The Hague.
+His father Chris Pringle played international cricket for New Zealand, later playing and coaching in the Netherlands; his mother Janine (née Scholten) is Dutch.

+Pringle grew up in Tauranga, New Zealand, and began attending a cricket academy at the age of seven.
+He attended Tauranga Boys College.

+Domestic career

-His father is the former New Zealand cricketer Chris Pringle.
-He played his early cricket in New Zealand.
+Pringle played his early cricket in New Zealand including for Bay of Plenty and Northern Districts development squads.

+In 2022 Pringle began playing Dutch club cricket for Haagsche Cricket Club (HCC) in the Topklasse.

+International career

 In June 2022, he was named in the Dutch One Day International (ODI) squad for their series against England.
 He made his ODI debut on 19 June 2022, against England.
 Prior to making his international debut for the Netherlands, Pringle played for the New Zealand national under-19 cricket team.

 In July 2022, he was named in the Netherlands' Twenty20 International (T20I) squad for the 2022 ICC Men's T20 World Cup Global Qualifier B tournament in Zimbabwe.
 He made his T20I debut on 11 July 2022, for the Netherlands against Papua New Guinea.
+He was economical in his debut game, bowling 3 overs for 17 runs, but did not get a wicket.

+In May 2024, he was named in the Netherlands squad for the 2024 ICC Men's T20 World Cup tournament.